kgdunn/pid-book/univariate-review/univariate-review.rst

 .. question::

 	The ammonia concentration in your wastewater treatment plant is measured every 6 hours.
-The data for one year are available from the `course website <http://stats4.eng.mcmaster.ca/wiki/Data_sets#Ammonia>`_.
+The data for one year are available from the `dataset website <http://datasets.connectmv.com/info/ammonia>`_.

 	#.
 What appears to be a suitable distribution?
 	#.
 Estimate values for the distribution's parameters.